 The hours, days, weeks and years tick on by.
 And we keep thinking.

-Now if we flipped things: did as much as we thought/thought as much as we did – we might see different results.
+Now if we flip things around: Do as much as we currently think, and think as much as we previously did – we might see different results.

 Here’s a little haiku: